Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 #### Audience Manager forwarding

 {% hint style="info" %}
-For more information about Analytics server-side forwarding to Audience Manager, see the documentation on [Analytics sever-side forwarding](#server-side-forwarding-with-audience-manager).
+For more information about Analytics server-side forwarding to Audience Manager, see the documentation on [Analytics server-side forwarding](#server-side-forwarding-with-audience-manager).
 {% endhint %}

 If you set up Analytics server-side forwarding to Audience Manager, select the **Audience Manager Forwarding** checkbox.
 When this checkbox is selected, all SDK requests to Analytics servers are sent with an expected response code of **10**.
 This step ensures that Analytics traffic is forwarded to Audience Manager and that the Audience Manager User Profile is correctly updated in the SDK.